Did you know?

 Private and provincial nature reserves conserve over 10% of South Africa's land surface.

-When you visit South Africa's nature reserves you'll be astounded by the abundant diversity of plant, animal and marine life plus the stunning natural beauty that the different reserves offer.
+When you visit South Africa you'll notice there are many smaller nature reserves scattered across the country, many of these run by provincial authorities or in private hands.
+You'll also be astounded by the abundant diversity of plant, animal and marine life plus the stunning natural beauty that these reserves have to offer.

-If you've no time for a full safari, then pop into the Rhino and Lion Nature Reserve near Johannesburg where you'll have encounters of the close kind with lions, rhinos, plains game and a vulture or three.
-You'll see plentiful game, but not the Big 5, at the Suikersbosrand Nature Reserve, also near Johannesburg.
-Choose to walk or drive, and the reserve is wheelchair-friendly.
+If time is short, then pop into the Rhino and Lion Nature Reserve near Johannesburg where you'll have encounters of the close kind with lions, rhinos, plains game and a vulture or three.
+You'll see plentiful game, but not the Big Five, at the Suikersbosrand Nature Reserve, also near Johannesburg.